Table of Contents

 What Do You Mean By Non-Billable Hours For Employees?

-Non-billable hours refer to the time employees spend on activities that are not directly related to generating revenue for the company.
+What does non billable mean: Non-billable hours refer to the time employees spend on activities that cannot be charged or billed to clients or projects.

 Pros & Cons of Non-Billable Hours